ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 This is a basic `search` request in the search API format.

-Required objects in a `search` request are `meta` and `query` which are both specified in the basic example above, `requires`, and `logic` are optional and not specified.
+A `search` request MUST include `meta` and `query` objects, which are both defined in the basic example above.

+The `search` request MAY also include `requires` and `logic` objects, which are not defined in the above example.

 ### Meta object

 The `meta` object allows the `client` to tell the `server` information about the `search` request it is making.

-Again the `meta` object is required in the `search` request.
+The `meta` object is REQUIRED in the `search` request.

-The `request` object contains a `components` object.
+The `request` object is REQUIRED and MUST contain a `components` object.
 This is used to specific component version information for the components in the `query` object.

-The `apiVersion` property defines a string which represents the Search API version format being used.
+The `apiVersion` property is REQUIRED and defines a string which represents the Search API version format being used.

 ### Query object

-The `query` object specifies the query the `client` is asking, and is required in the `search` request.
+The `query` object specifies the query the `client` is asking, and is REQUIRED in the `search` request.

-It contains a `components` object, where the keys are the component name, and the values are an array of objects which represent that component type.
+The `query` object MUST contain a `components` object, where the keys are the component name, and the values are an array of objects which represent that named component type.

 In the basic example, the `gene` component has one object, which represents BRCA2 in the form of an Ensembl Gene ID.